 Many biomedical engineering degrees offer clinical exposure, where you can observe and learn from healthcare professionals in a clinical setting.
 This can provide valuable insight into the real-world challenges faced in healthcare and how engineering solutions can help to address them.
-Industrial placement years, where you can gain practical experience by working for a company in the biomedical engineering industry, are also available on most bio engineering degrees
+Industrial placement years, where you can gain practical experience by working for a company in the biomedical engineering industry, are also available on most bio-engineering degrees.

 A biomedical engineering bachelor's degree in the UK usually takes 3 to 4 years to complete for full-time students.
 Some universities also offer a sandwich course, which includes a year of industrial placement, extending the course to 4 to 5 years.
 Modules covered in a BEng biomedical engineering degree will include: